 Said about Hanseatic Museum:

-- the most interesting museum I have visited
+The Hanseatic Museum is the most interesting museum I have visited

 Situated in the center of Bergen, walking distance from the Fish Market.